lvjiaxuan/github-action-templates/README.md

 Based on my own [release tool](github.com/lvjiaxuan/release).

+features:
-1. The release workflow resolves release's notes from `CHANGELOG.md`.
+1. The release workflow extracts release's notes from `CHANGELOG.md` which is created by my tool.
 2. The publish workflow supports syncing published pkgages to cnpm.

 ```yml